Hockey Premature Substitution Rule

 In front of each team’s bench, a substitution area exists which extends five feet (1.5 meters) onto the ice and spans the width of the bench; this area is not marked on the ice.
 When making a substitution, the skater entering play may come over the bench wall and put their skates on the ice as soon as the exiting skater is within the substitution zone.
 If a goalkeeper is leaving play in substitution for another skater, and the entering skater touches the ice before the exiting goalkeeper is within the substitution area, a premature substitution has occurred.
 If the same situation occurs, but the exiting player is any position other than the goaltender, then the violation is too many men on the ice, rather than premature substitution.

 When a premature substitution occurs, a referee will stop play.
 If the team committing the premature substitution violation is in possession of the puck when the violation occurs, play will be stopped immediately.
-If the team opposing the one which has committed the violation is in possession of the puck at the time of the violation, then play will proceed until that team loses possession, at which time play will be promptly stopped.
+If the opposing team has possession of the puck when the violation is committed, then a delayed penalty will be called and play will proceed until that team loses possession, at which time play will be promptly stopped.

 The result of a premature substitution penalty being called is a stoppage in play, followed by a face-off.
 If the stoppage of play occurs when the puck is in the half of the ice belonging to the offending team, the face-off will take place at the face-off spot nearest the puck at the time of the stoppage.
 If the stoppage of play occurs when the puck is in the half of the ice belonging to the team opposing the one which committed the violation, the face-off will occur at the center ice face-off spot.
 The result is the same in both amateur and professional leagues.